 – Automatic 30-day trial setup.

-– Consolidated post logs, impressions, and property management onto a single screen.
+– Consolidated post logs, impressions, and property management into one screen.

 – API for adding/removing property URLs.